 What are the risks of not using a remote desktop?

-• What would happen if your laptop was lost or stolen?
-How protected are your files stored on your devices?
+- What would happen if your laptop was lost or stolen?
+How protected are the files stored on your devices?

 Safety of using a remote desktop

-Using a remote desktop can near eliminate the risks outlined above, and provides plenty of benefits:
+Using a remote desktop can mitigate the risks outlined above, and provide plenty of additional benefits.
+Whether you're using Microsoft Remote Desktop, or another service, you can increase safety, security, and protection...

-By using a remote desktop you have access to the server from any PC, laptop or mobile device at any time.
+By using a remote desktop, you have access to the server from any PC, laptop or mobile device at any time.
 This means if you forget that USB stick or printed document, you can easily access it from a borrowed device when connected to the internet.
-If there is a snow day, or an employee can’t get to work, you have the ability for them to work safely from home which means your business doesn’t loose out on a days work.
+If there is a snow day, or an employee can’t get to work, you have the ability for them to work safely from home which means your business doesn’t lose out on a day's work.

 If, in the worst case scenario, your laptop was stolen, you can quickly change passwords of your remote desktop, preventing anyone from accessing your files.
-Gone are the days of using a USB stick, reducing panic if lost or stolen.
+Gone are the days of using a USB stick.

 In most cases data will be backed up to a series of other servers, so in the case one fails, your data will switch to the backup server.
 If for example you have a fire or break in at your office and your server was damaged or stolen, you risk losing important files and data.
 Utilising the cloud with off-site servers allows you to carry on working from any location knowing your data is safe.